headforwards-spd/headforwards-website/src/pages/info-pages/training.md

 components:
   - content:
       - text: >-
-          When it comes to talent development Headforwards doesn’t rely on traditional training programs.
-Instead it has created an open, knowledge-sharing culture where those eager to progress can learn from some of the best in the business—and share their own experiences in turn.
+          When it comes to talent development, we don’t rely on traditional training programs.
+Instead, we’ve created an open, knowledge-sharing culture where those eager to progress can learn from some of the best in the business—and share their own experiences in turn.

           For the curious, dedicated and determined, this presents the perfect